yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/_index.md

 |[Locality&#8209;optimized geo&#8209;partitioning](./locality-optimized-geo-partition)|
 {{<header Level="6">}} Local law compliance {{</header>}}
-Partition your data and place them in a manner that the rows belonging to different users will be located in their respective countries.|
+Partition your data and place it such that the rows belonging to different users are located in their respective countries.|

 |[Follower Reads](./follower-reads) |
 {{<header Level="6">}} Fast, stale reads {{</header>}}